marcosOrdieres/mobile-coding-hotels-exercise/README.md

 # mobile-coding-hotels-exercise

 ## Description
-Hotel List in where you can filter by different features and see every Hotel in detail
+Hotel List in where you can filter by different features and see every Hotel in detail.

 ## Features